 Let’s be blatantly pessimistic for a second—the relationships between many developers are terrible.
 Your Twitter timeline is probably filled with a ton of drama and developers fighting over seemingly small things.
 And it only gets worse.
 What can you do?
 Well, I’d recommend you prevent it from happening to your own development team, and here’s how.

 1. Recognize your fellow developers as people

 It should be obvious, but apparently, this needs to be said.
-You need to remember that girl or guy (or another gender) on your team probably has feelings.
-And (s)he’ll probably be offended if you treat them like a robot and don’t reward them for their efforts (or, at the very least, praise them for their work).
+You need to remember that that person on your team probably has feelings.
+And they’ll probably be offended if you treat them like a robot and don’t reward them for their efforts (or, at the very least, praise them for their work).
 People will be a lot more motivated if you treat them like humans, honestly.
 Try to understand that people have certain specialties and might be able to build a house that makes you want to live in your computer screen but build a car that makes you want to throw your computer away (because I might be that guy who builds that really, really bad car).
-And hey, don’t be that person who just goes about taking all the credit.
-Big hint: NO ONE LIKES THAT GUY AND BRAGGING DOESN’T MAKE PEOPLE ADMIRE YOU.
-Deep breath in, and a deep breath out, Derpy!
-To the next section!
+And hey, don’t be that person who goes about taking all the credit.
+Big hint: NO ONE LIKES THAT GUY, AND BRAGGING DOESN’T MAKE PEOPLE ADMIRE YOU.
+Deep breath in and out, Derpy!
+To the next entry!

 2. Don’t give people work you know they can’t do